 Authors or organisations are invited to submit an abstract of no more than 300 words.
-All abstracts are reviewed by the program committee.
-Successful abstracts will be selected based on their relevance to the symposium topics and suitability to the symposium program.
+All submissions are reviewed by the Program Committee.

-All successful authors and organisations are required to accept or decline their position and purchase their registration at the discounted presenter rate of $799.00.
+All successful authors and organisations are required to accept or decline their position and purchase their registration at the discounted presenter rate of $859 + GST (3 day).

 Oral, workshop, panel, table top and poster

 Oral presentations run for 30 minutes, including 10 minutes Q&A time with the audience.

 Workshop presentations run for 90 minutes and are designed in an interactive format to facilitate active learning.